Knesset Menorah: Halakhic issues

 An additional problem was the incorporation of human and animal sculptures, which was perceived as a violation of a fundamental Jewish law and one of the precepts in the Ten Commandments: "You shall not make for yourself an idol, or any likeness of what is in heaven above or on the earth beneath or in the water under the earth" (Exodus 20:3).
 There was also concern that the nudity of some of the figures would anger religious groups.
 Proponents for accepting the gift argued that it is not designed as a ritual object, and therefore, its resemblance to the Temple Menorah should not create any theological problems.
 In regards to the sculptures, it was argued, that these are reliefs and not fully three-dimensional, and therefore, the Jewish law is not broken here.
 What began as a gesture of good will of the British House of Lords, grew into an uncomfortable question whether Israel was even interested in the Menorah, and if so, how it could be adapted to conform with Jewish law.

 These issues required external intervention to mediate between the parties, calm things down, and attempt to address these questions.
 The negotiators were Eliyahu Eilat, Israel's Ambassador to the UK; Yosef Shprinzak, Speaker of the Knesset; Mordechai Ish-Shalom, deputy mayor of Jerusalem, and many others.
-Finally, it was decided that the chief rabbi Yitzhak Izaich Halevi Herzog will decide on the Jewish law questions.
+Finally, it was decided that the chief rabbi Yitzhak Izaich Halevi Herzog would decide on the Jewish law questions.
 Rabbi Herzog lingered with his response, but ultimately ruled the candelabrum and relief acceptable by Jewish law.
 Following the ruling, and despite the concerns, the arrival of the Menorah and placement in Jerusalem did not provoke any protest.